mzimbres/rtcpp/README.md

 Let me list some important facts about my implementation of a Binary Search Tree (the bst class)

-1) All member functions are exception safe and noexcept (I am assuming some facts on the container value_type).

-2) It is real-time when used toguether with the allocator I have written.
+1) It is real-time when used toguether with the allocator I have written.
 The time taken to allocate a node is constant and independent of the heap state.
    But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in real-time applications.
-(You will have to wait a bit for my implementation of a balanced tree).

-3) It is generic enough to be usable with std::allocator.
+2) On large data sets with uniform distribution, it is extremely unlikely that an unbalanced tree will arise.
+The reader should not exclude an unbalanced bst from cosideration just because it does not guarantee logarithmic time, as that would also prevent us from using algorithms like quick sort.

-4) Its design is the same as std::set.
+3) Its design is the same as std::set.
 The are only some missing functions currently.
+It is meant to be C++14 compliant.

 To play with the benchmarks use the program bench_bst.